tsichiro/mit-6.824-distributed-systems/cache-consistency-memcached-at-facebook.md

     delete(k)
   application determines relationship of mc to DB
     mc doesn't know anything about DB
-  FB uses mc as a "look-aside" cache
-    real data is in the DB
-    cached value (if any) should be same as DB

 what does FB store in mc?
   paper does not say
-  maybe userID -> name; userID -> friend list; postID -> text; URL -> likes basically copies of data from DB
+  maybe userID -> name; userID -> friend list; postID -> text; URL -> likes data derived from DB queries

 paper lessons:
-  look-aside is much trickier than it looks -- consistency
+  look-aside caching is trickier than it looks -- consistency
     paper is trying to integrate mutually-oblivious storage layers cache is critical:
     not really about reducing user-visible delay
-    mostly about surviving huge load!
-    cache misses and failures can create intolerable DB load they can tolerate modest staleness: no freshness guarantee stale data nevertheless a big headache
-    want to avoid unbounded staleness (e.g. missing a delete() entirely) want read-your-own-writes
+    mostly about shielding DB from huge overload! human users can tolerate modest read staleness stale reads nevertheless potentially a big headache want to avoid unbounded staleness (e.g. missing a delete() entirely) want read-your-own-writes
-    each performance fix brings a new source of staleness huge "fan-out" => parallel fetch, in-cast congestion
+    more caches -> more sources of staleness huge "fan-out" => parallel fetch, in-cast congestion

 let's talk about performance first majority of paper is about avoiding stale data but staleness only arose from performance design

-performance comes from parallel get()s by many mc servers driven by parallel processing of HTTP requests by many web servers two basic parallel strategies for storage: partition vs replication
+performance comes from parallelism due to many servers many active users, many web servers (clients) two basic parallel strategies for storage: partition vs replication

 will partition or replication yield most mc throughput?
-  partition: server i, key k -> mc server hash(k)
-  replicate: server i, key k -> mc server hash(i) partition is more memory efficient (one copy of each k/v) partition works well if no key is very popular partition forces each web server to talk to many mc servers (overhead) replication works better if a few keys are very popular
+  partition: divide keys over mc servers
+  replicate: divide clients over mc servers
+  partition:
+    + more memory-efficient (one copy of each k/v)
+    + works well if no key is very popular
+    - each web server must talk to many mc servers (overhead)
+  replication:
+    + good if a few keys are very popular
+    + fewer TCP connections
+    - less total data can be cached

 performance and regions (Section 5)

+[diagram: west, db primary shards, mc servers, clients | east, db secondary shards, ... feed from db primary to secondary ]

-Q: what is the point of regions -- multiple complete replicas? lower RTT to users (east coast, west coast) parallel reads of popular data due to replication (note DB replicas help only read performance, no write performance) maybe hot replica for main site failure?
+Q: what is the point of regions -- multiple complete replicas? lower RTT to users (east coast, west coast) quick local reads, from local mc and DB
+   (though writes are expensive: must be sent to primary) maybe hot replica for main site failure?

-Q: why not partition users over regions? i.e. why not east-coast users' data in east-coast region, &c social net -> not much locality very different from e.g. e-mail
+Q: why not partition users over regions? i.e. why not east-coast users' data in east-coast region, &c then no need to replicate: might cut hardware costs in half!
+   but: social net -> not much locality might work well for e.g. e-mail

-Q: why OK performance despite all writes forced to go to the master region? writes would need to be sent to all regions anyway -- replicas users probably wait for round-trip to update DB in master region
+Q: why OK performance despite all writes forced to go to the primary region? writes are much rarer than reads perhaps 100ms to send write to primary, not so bad for human users users do not wait for all effects of writes to finish
-     only 100ms, not so bad
-   users do not wait for all effects of writes to finish
      i.e. for all stale cached values to be deleted

 performance within a region (Section 4)

+[diagram: db shards, multiple clusters, each w/ mc's and clients ]

 multiple mc clusters *within* each region cluster == complete set of mc cache servers